 More than two pages

-Again, a professional resume is intended to be concise.
+Again, a resume is intended to be concise.
 A curriculum vitae, or CV, is a document that includes all of your experience, education, and accomplishments, but only a handful of industries use CVs rather than resumes.
 If your resume is more than two pages, you need to trim the content.
 As already mentioned, you do not to include an objective statement or any mention of references.
 You also generally do not need to include information about your GPA (unless you are a recent graduate, and it was exceptional) or college coursework.
 Keep your resume limited to information relevant to the job for which you are applying.

 An abbreviation might seem obvious to you, but it is important to be clear and specific.
 If you list that you earned your bachelor’s degree at USC, does that mean the University of Southern California, or the University of South Carolina?
 Applicant tracking systems do not necessarily recognize every possible keyword variation.
 And keep in mind that, should your resume make it to a hiring manager, they might not know every abbreviation used in your field.

 Be as clear as you can, but don’t bog your resume down in too much detail.
 Don’t try to be funny or cute, and don’t use include any filler.
-When creating a professional resume, the goal is to provide a clear and concise picture of your background and accomplishments.
+When creating a resume, the goal is to provide a clear and concise picture of your background and accomplishments.